BJP, RSS behind killings of National Conference workers, says NC worker

 On Friday, unidentified gunmen killed two NC workers identified as Mushtaq Ahmad Wani and Nazir Ahmad killed in the attack at Karfalli Mohalla.

-She further said, "The killings were a well-planned conspiracy to discourage people and National Conference from participating in the next assembly elections.
+She further said, "The killings were a well-planned conspiracy to discourage people and National Conference from partcipating in the next assembly elections.
 Authorities are making false claims of security arrangements."

+Also Read What led to the killing of the NC workers in Srinagar

 Firdous claimed that the gunmen came twice to the locality to shoot the party cadres.
 "Where was the police?
 Where were security checkpoints set up?
 What happened to the assurances of the Governor of free, fair and secure polls," she asked.